potahtml/namespace-jsx-project/readme.md

 This project helps track some of the most popular frameworks `namespace JSX` by parsing, mapping (when necessary), and merging their interfaces into a unified structure.
-It also uses VSCode LSP-HTML and brute forces chrome element setters to see if a property is reflected as an attribute.
+It also uses VSCode LSP-HTML and brute forces Chrome/Firefox element setters to see if a property is reflected as an attribute.

 This makes it easier to quickly track and visualize whether any attribute or property for an HTML, SVG, or MathML element has been added or updated.
 So far, that's better than nothing.

 An attempt to unify the efforts dedicated to updating this data.

-Since the project maps interfaces for tag names, attributes, and possible values, there's potential to enhance this data by adding descriptions for what each attribute or property does, deprecation notices, links to MDN, and more.
+Since this project maps interfaces for tag names, attributes, and possible values, there's potential to enhance this data by adding descriptions for what each attribute or property does, deprecation notices, links to MDN, and more.